varnish/Varnish-Book/varnish_book.rst

    Two of the perhaps most useful variants of ``varnishtop`` are:

-   - ``varnishtop -i BereqURL``: creates a list of URLs requested at the backend.
+   - ``varnishtop -i BereqURL``: creates a list of requested URLsx at the backend.
      Use this to find out which URL is the most fetched.
    - ``varnishtop -i RespStatus``: lists what status codes Varnish returns to clients.